DUI Insurance Maine

 Maine Ignition Interlock

-In addition to requiring DUI insurance Maine, the state may require you to have an ignition interlock device (IID) installed in your vehicle.
+In addition to requiring DUI insurance in Maine, the state may require you to have an ignition interlock device (IID) installed in your vehicle.
 The state enforces this requirement if your blood alcohol content was much higher than 0.08% or if it was your second OUI conviction.

 Ignition Interlock when you don’t own a car